olov/defs/loop-closures.md

 ```

 And that runs just fine and defs stops complaining.
 Alternatively, you can ask defs to
-create the IIFE for you, by adding `"loopClosures": "iife"` to your `defs-config.json`.
+create the IIFE for you by adding `"loopClosures": "iife"` to your `defs-config.json`.
 Run on the original example, defs transpiles that without complaining to:

 ```javascript